geronimo-iia/python-module-template/readme.md

 ## About this project

 In 2019, I worked on [template-python](https://github.com/geronimo-iia/template-python) which was based on [Jace's Python Template](https://github.com/jacebrowning/template-python).
+For me, the goal was to be able to start quickly a new python project with all basics stuff ever configured, like :

+- project definition using pytoml
+- all lint tools (isort, black, ...)
+- test unit ready to feed
+- a basic documentation (about, api, etc...)
+- a poetry command line utility (I'm not a big fan of long command line when i develop...)

-After two years of usage (for personal and work use), it's time to simplify all those things that we did not like: all little stich and glues around a project.
+In 2021, after two years of usage (for personal and work use), it was time to simplify all those things that we did not like: all little stich and glues around a project.

-We did not use [precommit](https://pre-commit.com/) anymore, ...
+- We did not use [precommit](https://pre-commit.com/) anymore, ...
 Most often, our dev teams by-pass the pre-commit (nasty evils), so we let our ci doing his job (aka KillThemAll target).
-All tooling are configured using `pyproject.toml`, we wanna avoid the mess of configuration files...
+- All tooling are configured using `pyproject.toml`, we wanna avoid the mess of configuration files...

+In 2023, 4 year ever, python is always my favorite language (even if I start working around rust ...).
+It's time to another update:

+- Documentation is always/often a painfull point.
+I had used a lot Sphinx, really like it, but mkdocs just do my things in a very simple way.
+So let's choose this way.
+- flakehell could be replaced by ruff.
+Less configuration, and quicker so...

 ## Features